About

 Own the outcome

-I care about whether the thing works — not just whether the code is clean.
-Performance, accessibility, conversions, business results.
-The metric is impact, not effort.
+I care about whether the thing works, not just whether the code is clean.
+Performance, accessibility, conversions, and business results are top of mind for me.

 Stay in the work